shuLhan/dsv/README.md

 For more information see `dataset.go`.

+* Select rows based on column value
 * Random pick rows with or without replacement
 * Random pick columns with or without replacement
 * Sort all columns using index from indirect-sort
 * Splitting dataset using numeric values
 * Splitting dataset using categorical values

+## Limitations

+* New line is `\n` for each row.
+* Reader and Writer operate in ASCII (8 bit or char type), UTF-8 is not supported yet, since we can not test it.
+Patch for supporting UTF-8 (or runes type) are welcome.